edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

                               web1 ansible_host=172.20.1.100
                               # Note, even when you do this, ansible considers the host variables before associating with group variables!

                               # dns_server=10.5.5.4 is a host variable!
-So it's piroritized
+So it's prioritized
                               web2 ansible_host=172.20.1.101     dns_server=10.5.5.4
                               web3 ansible_host=172.20.1.102